ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 This is why we need to know the `git stash` internals to do this.
 You are now ready to understand what is next.

-# List Modified Files in the Working Dir of a Stash Commit
+# Modified Files in the Working Dir of a Stash Commit

 Here is how to **list modified files in the Working Dir** of the most recent stash commit: